unicef/kindly/docs/development.md

 ```

-Unauthorized keys in the request will return a `403`
+Unauthorized keys in the request will return a `403` HTTP error.

-*For developmental purposes, the API will still run if this environment variable is not set when running locally as described below*
+*Note: For developmental purposes, the API will still run if this environment variable is not set when running locally as described below*

 ## Running Locally

 From the `api/` folder: